Trude Brænne Larssen: Rimfrost series

 Rimfrost consists of 14 books released between early 2007 and 10 March 2008.
 Rimfrost means 'white frost' and is a reference to the main character's unnaturally white hair.
 Like her mother, she has grey eyes.

 Rimfrost follows Rime, Ulva's only child, and begins about 180 years after Ulveøyne ended.
 Rime is a healer and survives by the money she earns by helping people.
 Unlike her mother, Rime was born free, and she does not age due to her father, Arolin's heritage.
 Her appearance is that of a 19-20-year-old woman with long, snow-white hair.

 Arolin's people have 1-3 'gifts', giving them special abilities.
 Rime's abilities are healing and being able to shape rocks however she wants.
 This includes, but is not limited to creating better steps and places to hold while climbing, creating a musical fountain, and making large boulders move as if alive.

 When the first book begins she is a widow with several adult children and adult grandchildren.
 However, due to not aging she moves around so as not to cause suspicion.

 The 'mountain people' will occasionally have children with human women, and their children will inherit certain abilities including semi-immortality.
 The first generation stops aging in the late teens/the early twenties (like Rime), the second generation in their 40s, and the third generation in their 60s.
 Subsequent generations are all human.

+Audiobooks

+Cappelen Damm Publishing House began releasing the series as audiobooks in 2022.
+As of April 2024, 10 out of the 15 audiobooks have been made available for download.